The combinatorics of the colliding bullets problem: Counting configurations with general restrictions

 The two new models, which, in passing, are combinatorial models, are parametrized by $(\bV_n,\bDelta_{n-1})\in \cG_n$, a real number $s\in [0,H]$, and a set $A$ which will take in the sequel one of the three values: $\{0\}$, $\mathbb{Z}^+$ or $\mathbb{Z}^+\setminus \{0\}$.
 In both models, there is a special segment

 The restriction will come from the number of bullets whose true trajectory hits the segment $S$ in the space-time diagram.
-In both models, there is only one bullet that is shot from one of the extremities of the distinguished interval corresponding to $\Delta^\star$, and the name of the model refer to whether it is shot from the \emph{left} or the \emph{right} end point.
+In both models, there is only one bullet that is shot from one of the extremities of the distinguished interval corresponding to $\Delta^\star$, and the name of the model refers to whether it is shot from the \emph{left} or the \emph{right} end point.
+We phrase the models combinatorially, but one should keep in mind that since we will counting configurations, there is an underlying uniform measure on the $(\sigma,\tau)\in {\fS}_{n-2}\times {\fS}_{n-1}$.

-\begin{model}{-- \sc Left model with restriction $\LR(\bV_n,\bDelta_{n-1},s, A,\cdot)$.} For $(\sigma,\tau)\in{\fS}_{n-2}\times {\fS}_{n-1}$: \begin{compactitem}[\textbullet] \item Shoot the bullet with speed $V_{\sigma_j}$ at time $\bar{T}^{\tau}_j$ for $1\le j\le n-2$; this gives rise to the virtual trajectories $\bar \HL(V^\sigma_j, \bar T^\tau_j)$, $1\le j\le n-2$. \item Shoot the bullet with minimal speed $V_{\min}$ at time $\bar{T}^{\tau}_\scl$; this corresponds to the virtual trajectory $\bar \HL(V_{\min},\bar{T}^{\tau}_\scl)$. \item No bullet is shot at time $\bar T^\tau_{\scr}$. \end{compactitem}
+\begin{model}{-- \sc Left model with restriction $\LR(\bV_n,\bDelta_{n-1},s, \cdot,\cdot)$.} For $(\sigma,\tau)\in{\fS}_{n-2}\times {\fS}_{n-1}$: \begin{compactitem}[\textbullet] \item Shoot the bullet with speed $V_{\sigma_j}$ at time $\bar{T}^{\tau}_j$ for $1\le j\le n-2$; this gives rise to the virtual trajectories $\bar \HL(V^\sigma_j, \bar T^\tau_j)$, $1\le j\le n-2$. \item Shoot the bullet with minimal speed $V_{\min}$ at time $\bar{T}^{\tau}_\scl$; this corresponds to the virtual trajectory $\bar \HL(V_{\min},\bar{T}^{\tau}_\scl)$. \item No bullet is shot at time $\bar T^\tau_{\scr}$. \end{compactitem}

 For $k\ge 0$, we denote by $\LR(\bV_n,\bDelta_{n-1},s, A,k)$ the set of configurations $(\sigma,\tau)$ such that in the (true) space-time diagram of the $n-1$ bullets, the number of bullets whose true trajectory crosses the segment $S$ belongs to $A$, and $k$ bullets eventually survive. \end{model}